enigmatic-code/lattice_circles/README.txt

-I welcome any additions to the list (particularly for circles with less than 1,000 points, or radius less than 10,000,000 (preferably both)).
+I welcome any additions or improvements to the list (particularly for circles with less than 1,000 points, or radius less than 100,000,000 (preferably both)).

 Also any ideas on fast algorithms for finding minimal circles would be appreciated.